 Here’s Where We Talk About Automation

 #11: Whoa, how did we get this far and not mention automation?
 Well, in short: because everyone else is, and you’ve probably read about it already.
-The most important thing about automation (from a recruiting context) is going to be two-fold:- Can you use it to free up your recruiters for more valuable work?
+The most important thing about automation (from a recruiting context) is going to be two-fold:

 - Can you make the candidate experience better?